Tavenem/Wiki.Mvc/README.md

        endpoints.MapRazorPages();
    });
    ```
+   This call should normally precede any other mapped endpoints.
 1. Add references to the [Razor class
    library](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class)'s stylesheets in the
    `<head>` tag of your main layout, and its scripts at the bottom of your body, before the Scripts